isebenius/Projects/README.md

 This repository contains a selection of my projects in bioinformatics and data analysis.

-In the following lines, :
+In the following lines, I describe the goals of each project:

   RNA-seq classification.ipynb:
       Uses econd-order markov model to determine whether RNA seq reads came from one of two populations.